intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 On the other hand, this is not to say that no improvements are needed:

-* Better understanding of the health of the Internet: Going forward, the critical nature that the Internet plays in our lives means that the health of the Internet needs to receive significant attention.
+* We need a better understanding of the health of the Internet.
+Going forward, the critical nature that the Internet plays in our lives means that the health of the Internet needs to receive significant attention.
 Understanding how well networks work is not just a